Living Resource

 Image generation Concept art, marketing assets, ideation, product visuals SDXL FLUX.1-schnell (Apache 2.0) or other FLUX variants when licensing permits SDXL remains the safest default for ecosystem compatibility; FLUX.1-schnell when you need speed and a permissive license.
 Typography and exact prompt fidelity still need workflow iteration.
 FLUX licensing is checkpoint-specific.

-Speech recognition Transcription, translation, voice interfaces, audio understanding Whisper large-v3 Whisper turbo for faster streaming, or Qwen3.5-Omni for unified audio + text reasoning Whisper large-v3 covers most transcription and translation needs; turbo is the official low-latency derivative.
-AudioCraft code is MIT but its model weights are CC-BY-NC 4.0 — not usable for most commercial audio generation.
+Speech recognition Transcription, translation, voice interfaces, audio understanding Whisper large-v3 Whisper turbo for faster streaming; Qwen3-ASR (open-source, 52 languages/dialects) as a newer alternative; or Qwen3.5-Omni for unified audio + text reasoning Whisper large-v3 covers most transcription and translation needs; turbo is the official low-latency derivative.
+Accuracy varies significantly across the long tail of languages — verify for your domain.

-Video generation Short exploratory clips, motion concepts, early creative prototyping Wan2.1 small variants Wan2.1 family extensions (FLF2V, VACE) or Open-Sora 2.0 (11B, Apache 2.0) Today, open video is a prototyping tool more than a production default.
+Video generation Short exploratory clips, motion concepts, early creative prototyping Wan2.2 TI2V-5B or smaller Wan2.2 variants Larger Wan2.2 family extensions or Open-Sora 2.0 (11B, Apache 2.0) Today, open video is a prototyping tool more than a production default.
 Temporal flicker, identity drift, and long render times remain common.
 Verify the repo LICENSE before commercial use.

 The biggest change from 2024 to 2026 is not just raw model quality.
 It is the breadth of credible open options across text, coding, multimodal, and media generation.